About us

 Our story

-As we expanded our capabilities and knowledge, our portfolio of protected lands grew.
-CCLC owns seven properties and maintains six conservation easements on private land.
-To date, we’ve protected nearly 1,400 acres throughout Chippewa County.
-We also partner with federal, state, and local programs to further our conservation work.
+The 52 acre parcel oficially became Joas Park Nature Preserve in 2011, named after it’s original owner, Joeseph W. Joas.
+As the group expanded its capabilities and knowledge, the portfolio of protected lands grew.
+Currently the Chippewa County Land Conservancy owns seven properties and maintains six conservation easements on private land.
+To date, we’ve protected nearly 1,400 acres throughout the County.
+The Conservancy has also partnered with federal, state, and local programs to further it’s conservation work.

 Joas Park Nature Preserve, photo by @dezlezotte